tilo/smarter_csv/README.md

  * calling `process` with or without a block
  * passing a `:chunk_size` to the `process` method, and processing the CSV-file in chunks, rather than in one piece.

-Tip: If you are uncertain about what line endings a CSV-file uses, try specifying `:row_sep => :auto` as part of the options.
-But this could be slow if we would analyze the whole CSV file first (previous to 1.1.5 the whole file was analyzed).
+By default (since version 1.8.0), detection of the column and row separators is set to automatic `row_sep: :auto`, `col_sep: :auto`.
+This should make it easier to process any CSV files without having to examine the line endings or column separators.

-To speed things up, you can setting the option `:auto_row_sep_chars` to only analyze the first N characters of the file (default is 500; nil or 0 will check the whole file).
+To speed things up, you can setting the option `:auto_row_sep_chars` to only analyze the first N characters of the file (default is 500 characters); nil or 0 will check the whole file).
 You can also set the `:row_sep` manually!
 Checkout Example 5 for unusual `:row_sep` and `:col_sep`.